 See current Early Childhood Education schedule for registration deadlines.

 When and how do I pay for my class?

 Payment must be received the Friday before the “Class Start Date.”
 We are pleased to now be utilizing “MyBill.”
-With MyBill, you can pay in full or set up a Tuition Payment Plan using credit or debit cards (MasterCard, American Express and Discover only.
-We do not accept VISA.
-Convenience Fees will apply).
+With MyBill, you can pay in full or set up a Tuition Payment Plan using debit cards.
 You may also pay by check, money order, or cash (in person at the Accounting Office).